MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

 The **Manage Apps** lists all the apps installed on the environment and indicates whether updates are available.
 When first opened, the system will start checking for updates.
 Wait for this operation to complete.

    > [!Important]
-   > When an ISV [provides a new version of their AppSource app](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/appsource), Microsoft team validates it against the latest currently available version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] at that given time.
-If the new app version passess validation, it is made available for the customers' environments, which are running on that version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and greater.
-Therefore if you are not seeing an AppSource app update on this list, your environment may not yet be runnig on the version, the app was registered for.
+   > When an ISV [provides a new version of their AppSource app](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/administration/appsource), Microsoft validates it against the latest, currently available version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] at the time.
+If the new app version passes validation, it's made available for the customers' environments that are running on that version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and greater.
+So if you're not seeing an AppSource app update in the list, your environment may not yet be running on the version the app was registered for.

 When completed, if an update is available for an app, there are two indications: